YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Start by separating three questions.
 Is this normal hair direction?
 Is it progressive thinning?
 Or is it an old transplant direction problem?
 The answer changes the treatment completely.

-I would put it simply.
+My practical rule is clear.
 The decision is easy enough to explain, but not safe enough to make without examination.
 A good hair transplant should respect the natural whorl, not fight it.
 When surgery is truly needed, the grafts should follow the patient’s existing direction, use the donor area carefully, and create a result that still looks natural as hair loss changes over time.

 If you are worried about a cowlick or crown whorl, do not rush into surgery from a single photo.
 Get the area examined, compare it over time, and make sure the plan protects your donor capacity.
 A natural swirl may only need reassurance.
 A thinning crown may need careful treatment.
 A poorly planned transplant may need repair, but repair is always harder than doing the first plan correctly.